-- The scaffold proteins ZO-1, ZO-2, and ZO-3 are concentrated at the cytoplasmic surfaces of the junctional complexes, and determine the specialization and localization of junctions.
-The zona occludens (ZO) proteins form the plaque structures underlying plasma membranes together with proteins such as cingulin, symplekin, the Par-3/Par-6/atypical protein kinase C complex, ZONAB, and guanine nucleotide exchange factor-H1/Lfc.
+ZO proteins (ZO-1, ZO-2, ZO-3) are scaffold proteins that are concentrated at the cytoplasmic surfaces of the junctional complexes and determine the specialization and localization of the junction.
+ZOs form the plaque structures underlying plasma membranes together with proteins such as cingulin and symplekin.
+All three ZO proteins have three PDZ domains which characterize them as membrane-associated guanylate kinase-like homologues (MAGUKs).

 For Research Use Only.
 Not for use in diagnostic procedures.